 - Certify that the student is covered by the insurance by signing the claim form.

-- Send the claim form, the original receipts and a copy of the exchange agreement to the Legal, Financial and Administrative Services Agency.
-If the claim concerns an incoming non-fee-paying programme or course student, state 202100-3211-1007 Student IN.
+- Send the claim form, the original receipts, police report and other relevant documents together with a copy of the exchange agreement to the Legal, Financial and Administrative Services Agency.
+If the claim concerns an incoming non-fee-paying programme or course student, state 28.3.1-088683-2019-20 Student IN.

 Claims are processed by the Legal, Financial and Administrative Services Agency in about 3 weeks.

 This insurance covers international visitors who are participating in University activities and, where applicable, their accompanying spouse/partner and children.
 The insurance also covers incoming interns at Lund University.